 Apple is having a tough week.
 In addition to reports that iPhone sales were down about 15% for last quarter, users found a serious issue with FaceTime.
 FaceTime is a video calling app that allows users to video chat with other Apple device owners.
 A bug in the application allows a user to hear the audio from the person they are calling before they answer.
 This is a very serious issue, considering it could be exploited by users with malicious intent to creep into the privacy of other users.

 How does it work?

 To successfully exploit the bug a user must take a few steps while the call is ringing.
 First, the user must initiate the FaceTime call.
 Then, swiping up from the bottom select ‘Add Person’.
 Lastly, the user will enter their number and add themselves to the call.
-Once these steps have been taken, the caller will be able to here the audio from the recipients phone.
-The good news is the recipient will be able to also hear the callers audio, so its not a perfect eavesdropping tool.
+Once these steps have been taken, the caller will be able to hear the audio from the recipient’s phone.
+The good news is the recipient will be able to also hear the caller’s audio, so it’s not a perfect eavesdropping tool.

 If you found this article interesting or helpful, check out our other blog posts!